Written by Dr. Ringpfeil

 If you are experiencing skin discoloration or dark patches on your skin, it is possible that you have melasma.
 Even if you are not sure, it is best to check with a specialist just in case.
 If it turns out that you do have melasma, it will likely show up on the face, specifically around the cheeks, forehead or mouth.
 Melasma is a common condition, although it is seen much more frequently in women.
 The reason that women experience melasma more is because it is often triggered by the hormones that accompany pregnancy.

-Dr. Ho serves the Philadelphia area with an ideology of providing individual care to each client.
+We serve the Philadelphia area with an ideology of providing individual care to each client.
 She will meet with each client and take a full assessment of his or her needs.
 One brown spot removal method is using the Alexandrite Laser.

 Most patients will start to see an improvement in their skin complexion very soon after the procedure.
 The skin will remain pink and a bit tender for a few days afterwards.
 If the patient has a darker complexion, it is more likely that they will experience hyperpigmentation, which is when parts of their skin become darker than others.
 If the skin is still pink or irritated after a few days (or after the time that the doctor has indicated), they should consult their physician right away.

-Dr. Ho has many years of experience in the field of dermatology and cosmetics.
+Our providers have many years of experience in the field of dermatology and cosmetics.
 If you have any questions that are related to your specific needs, she will be able to help you!
 Email or call our Philadelphia office to set up your consultation, or if you would like to get further information about our services.